rao10/casswiki_quartz/content/Books/Riding the Wave (The Wave Series, Volume 1).md

 > [!info] Part of the Casswiki article series [[Books]]

 ![[riding-the-wave.jpg|hsmall center ]]
-> [!caption|center no-title no-icon no-margin ]
-> _Riding the Wave: The Truth and Lies About 2012 and Global Transformation_, 2010

 _**Riding the Wave: The Truth and Lies About 2012 and Global Transformation**_ is the first volume of _The Wave_ series by [[Laura Knight-Jadczyk]], first appeared on the internet in late March of 2000 with the latest book revised publication in 2010.